rutrum/ccase/README.md

 # Rust Library

-`ccase` is a command line utility built on top of a rust library `convert_case`.
+`ccase` is a command line utility built on top of a rust library `convert_case`([github](https://github.com/rutrum/convert-case), [crates.io](https://crates.io/crates/convert_case)).
 This library and its documentation are the source for the list of cases, patterns, boundaries, and default many behaviors found in this command line utility.